devugo/twitee-server/README.md

 ### Setup Database

 - Ensure you have postgreSQL setup on your machine.
-- Create a databse with the name `storexplore` or use another name and do change the name on the `.env` file.
+- Create a databse with the name `twitee` or use another name and do change the name on the `.env` file.
-- Ensure your database credentails match what is contain i the `.env.stage.dev` file.
+- Ensure your database credentails match what is contain i the `.env.sample` file.

 ### Run the application

-- Run `yarn start` to start up local server to begin using the `STOREXPLORE API`.
+- Run `yarn start` to start up local server to begin using the `TWITEE API`.

 Follow the documentation below to see the various endpoints